indyaah/motrics/README.md

 ./mvnw clean install
 ```

-It will generate docker image names `motrics-1.0.0:latest` which could be run for testing.
+It will generate docker image named `motrics-1.0.0:latest` which could be run for testing.

 #### API Docs
 Project contains Swagger based API Documentation which could be accessed at http://localhost:8080/swagger-ui.html